ThePerfectStrangers/TechnicalDocumentation/README.md

 **Note:**  In a situation where the band is not in charge of the PA, the PA speakers located Downstage Right and Downstage Left should be omitted from consideration.

-[Click here](StageDiagram/FullBand/OrderedAssembly/README.md) to access the step-by-step stage setup guide
+[Click here](StageDiagram/FullBand/StageAssembly/README.md) to access the step-by-step stage assembly guide.

 # Input List